patrickjuchli/basic-ftp/README.md

 The example sets the client to be `verbose`.
 This will log out all communication, making it easier to spot an issue and address it.
 It's also a great way to learn about FTP.
 Why the setting is behind a property `.ftp` will be answered in the section about extending the library below.

 Here is another example showing how to recursively remove all files and directories.
 It also shows that not all FTP commands are backed by a method.
-A similar function is already part of the Client API.

 ```js
 async clearWorkingDir(client) {